sara-nl/clouddocs/customize-vm-io.markdown

 ### Inputs

-If you plan on using a graphical environment through VNC, then you are advised to add the following _Input_ record, so that the mouse pointer will work properly:
+If you plan on using a graphical environment through VNC (such as GNOME or KDE; or Windows), then you are advised to add the following _Input_ record, so that the mouse pointer will work properly:

 * _TYPE_: Tablet
 * _BUS_: USB